-Given that the core measures based on the exclusion approach greatly suffer from information loss and have a relatively weak economic justification for excluding a vital portion of consumer basket especially in case of developing countries, core measures based on the limited influence estimator approach may do a better job in measuring the underlying inflation.
+Core measures based on the exclusion approach greatly suffer from information loss and have a relatively weak economic justification.
+This is because the exclusion approach excludes a vital portion of consumer basket, especially in the case of developing countries.
+Given this deficiency with the exclusion approach, the core measures based on the limited influence estimator approach may do a better job in measuring the underlying inflation.

-V. Conclusion
+6. Conclusion